uniwebcms/component-library-template/README.md

 Everyone can use it
 ```

 That is all.
 Of course, there is a lot more to learn, such as adding customization properties to your component, and creating proper metadata so that non-technical users understand what to expect from it.
-If you are ready for that, simple head over to the [Component Library Development Guide](/guide.md).
+If you are ready for that, simply head over to the [Component Library Development Guide](/guide.md).

 ## 🎯 Next steps